 If you are looking for a GPS pet tracker, don't bargain shop.
 There are some relatively cheap ones available, but you often get what you pay for when it comes to reliability and quality of service.
 Before making a purchase, be sure to check out reviews on their site and a trusted third-party site like Amazon or Ebay.
 Based on my research and experience, these are the GPS trackers that I recommend.

-The Whistle 3 is one of the highest-rated and affordable GPS pet trackers.
+Whistle is one of the highest-rated and affordable GPS pet trackers.
 This is the one that I use on my search dog Dante and would personally recommend.
 My cats use radio-trackers, but this is also a good GPS for cats .
 It is light enough for even relatively small cats and can be attached to a breakaway collar.
-For a GPS, it has a relatively long battery life of up to one week.
+For a GPS, it has a relatively long battery life.
+The newest version, Whistle Go Explore has a battery life of up to 20 days.
 You will also receive a notification when the battery is low and it quickly charges in less than 2 hours.

 Yes, I know these are all photos of dogs.
 Cat photos coming as soon as my cats cooperate.